10 myths about India

 It is one of the 10 myths about India, all women wear sari and are covered.
 This applies to many places, especially in small cities or towns.
 The sari is usually worn at weddings and special events.
 So it is not uncommon to see Indian girls dressed in the latest European or US fashion in cosmopolitan cities like Mumbai or Delhi, even in clubs and nightclubs, women dress very Western.

-If you are also travelling in India please read these blogs also Travel to India in August, Travel Checklist for India, Common Tourist Scams in India, also read our Spanish blog Viaje a India Blog, and Italian Blog Agenzia Viaggio India
+If you are also traveling in India please read these blogs also Travel to India in August, Travel Checklist for India, Common Tourist Scams in India, also read our Spanish blog Viaje a India Blog, and Italian Blog Agenzia Viaggio India